ryan0n/my-antipode/README.md

 # myAntipode
-An iOS app that displays on a map the spot on Earth that is diametrically opposite to the current location.
+An iOS app written in Swift 4 that displays on a map the spot on Earth that is diametrically opposite to the current location.